Nuno111/Automated-calories-tracker/README.md

 ## Current issues

-The API used does not support fibers import, this way we can only fetch proteins, carbs and fats.
+The API used does not support fibres import, this way we can only fetch proteins, carbs and fats.